cosmos/cosmos-sdk/examples/simpleGov/README.md

 #### BeginBlocker and EndBlocker

-Contrary to most Smart-Contracts platform, it is possible to perform automatic (i.e. not triggered by a transaction sent by an end-user) execution of logic in Cosmos-SDK applications.
+In contrast to most smart-contracts platform, it is possible to perform automatic (i.e. not triggered by a transaction sent by an end-user) execution of logic in Cosmos-SDK applications.

 This automatic execution of code takes place in the `BeginBlock` and `EndBlock` functions that are called at the beginning and at the end of every block.
 They are powerful tools, but it is important for application developers to be careful with them.
 For example, it is crutial that developers control the amount of computing that happens in these functions, as expensive computation could delay the block time, and never-ending loop freeze the chain altogether.